How to Create a Cell Phone Policy at Work

 Ok we know this is not the sexiest subject, but if you hang with us we will offer some common-sense guidelines for constructing a Company Cell Phone Policy at Work that will keep your drivers safe.

-Also we promise to keep it interesting so you don’t fall asleep and helpful so you can actually create a policy immediately (We will actually provide you with a template/example of a company issued Cell Phone Policy at Work for your use).
+Also we promise to keep it interesting so you don’t fall asleep and helpful so you can actually create a policy immediately (We will actually provide you with a company issued Cell Phone Policy template / example at Work for your use).

 We will highlight TEN simple pointers for creating your policy.
 Additionally, we will deal with those employees who drive company vehicles, or even personal cars while on the job.
 Here we will speak of the policies needed to minimize company liability for employees who become distracted drivers.

 Why Communicate a Company Cell Phone Policy at Work?

 In today’s world, there is a strong likelihood that most, if not all, of your employees bring their personal cell phones to work.
 As their employer, it is important that you communicate what is acceptable and unacceptable policy when it comes to their use of personal cell phones during work hours.
 Corporate email is good.
 Snap chatting with ten potential suitors on company time is bad.
 You get the idea, but they may not.